Tim Ploch learned to square dance while he was a student at Rice

-Rice University.
-He graduated from his square dance class in
+University.
+He graduated from his square dance class in December

-and she is the rock-solid center of his world.
-He called
+She is the rock-solid center of his world.

-Tim was an original permanent member of the staff of the
+Tim is an original and current permanent staff member of the

-of the staff of the Texas Advanced and Challenge Convention
+(formerly the Texas Advanced and Challenge Convention begun in

 conventions, festivals and weekends, and calls all levels from

-A dancer once described his calling as being like peppermint
+A dancer once described Timís calling as being like peppermint

-ice cream – smooth with sweet little chunks.
+ice cream Ė smooth with sweet little chunks.
 Tim always tries

 to focus on the flow of the material while keeping the dancers